TheCowboyAI/nixos-yubikey/guide.md

 - put encryption key in a different safe place
 - use remaining yubikeys

+## What we set

 ### Identity
 This is the Name and Email you are using for this Identity.

-This should be a valid email because any certificates your generate will send notices to this address.
+This should be a valid email because any certificates you generate will send notices to this address.

 Most programs expecting this ID are expecting an email address and that convention is what we recommend.

 An email address also must be globally unique, therefore it serves as a unique identifier.

-For SSL, we nee some extra information that gets embedded in the certificate.
+For SSL, we need some extra information that gets embedded in the certificate.

 #### COUNTRY
   2 character code for a Country